 Under the LIHTC program, the project owner agrees to provide low-income housing for at least thirty years.
-In exchange for this investment in low-income housing, the owner will receive tax credits for each of ten years, which is known as the "credit period."
-To keep the credit, the owner must provide low-income housing for fifteen years, which is known as the "compliance period."
+In exchange for this investment in low-income housing, the owner will receive tax credits for each of ten years, which is known as the credit period.
+To keep the credit, the owner must provide low-income housing for fifteen years, which is known as the compliance period.
 Failure to maintain the housing in compliance with Section 42 requirements for the entire compliance period can result in the recapture of a portion of the credit allowable in prior years.
 After IRS jurisdiction ends, the housing credit agency has sole jurisdiction, and the owner must continue to provide low-income housing for at least another fifteen years.
-This "extended use period" is at least 30 years, beginning with the first year of the credit period.
+This extended use period is at least 30 years, beginning with the first year of the credit period.

 The LIHTC program is designed to subsidize either 30 percent or 70 percent of the low-income unit costs in a project.
-The 30 percent subsidy, which is commonly known as "4% LIHTC" or the "4% Tax Credit," covers construction or rehabilitation costs, or the acquisition cost of existing buildings; projects financed with 4% LIHTC often require significant additional subsidy to be feasible.
-The much deeper 70 percent subsidy, the "9% LIHTC" or "9% Tax Credit," supports new construction or rehabilitation (but not acquisition costs), often with limited need for additional subsidy.
+The 30 percent subsidy, which is commonly known as 4% LIHTC or the 4% Tax Credit, covers construction or rehabilitation costs, or the acquisition cost of existing buildings; projects financed with 4% LIHTC often require significant additional subsidies to be feasible.
+The much deeper 70 percent subsidy, the 9% LIHTC or 9% Tax Credit, supports new construction or rehabilitation (but not acquisition costs), often with limited need for additional subsidies.